 In early June 2011 the Environmental Foundation Limited (EFL) was reliably informed of large scale land clearing carried out inside one of Sri Lanka’s National Parks, well known for being a prime habitat for elephants.
 The land clearance which was situated within the Somawathiya National Park (SNP) was investigated by EFL towards the end of June 2011.
 In order to verify the on-the-ground findings, EFL was supported by the World Wildlife Fund (WWF) to obtain past and current satellite images of the locality to identify the changes to the landscape and analysed them to confirm that the clearings were located within the SNP boundary.
-The foundations investigations also revealed that no permission or approval was granted for this activity from the relevant mandatory authority, in this instance the Department of Wildlife Conservation (DWC).
+The foundations investigations also revealed that no permission or approval was granted for this activity from the relevant mandatory authority which, in this instance, was the Department of Wildlife Conservation (DWC).
 Any type of development activity inside a national park is prohibited under the provisions of the Fauna and Flora Protection Ordinance (FFPO) and the mandatory authority.
 The DWC as well as the Subject Ministers had not allowed any development activity inside the SNP.

 Therefore EFL concluded that;

-- Illegal large scale land clearing had or was taking place within the boundaries of the SNP.
+- Illegal large scale land clearing had taken or was taking place within the boundaries of the SNP.

 - The illegal cultivation of banana was taking place within the boundaries of the national park.